Node0o1/UpdateUtility/README.md

 # **UpdateUtility**

-Driver update for a windows operating system using C++ and the WINAPI. compatible with numerous types of Windows OS.
+Driver update/ install for a windows operating system using C++ and the WINAPI.
+For any newly installed drivers, be sure to add the .INF file into the C:/Windows/System32/DriverStore if it is not already there.
+This is the default location for driver configurations on window platforms.
+Compatible with numerous types of Windows OS.
 Creates a resotre point then updates all the local drivers in the driverstore directory.
+Creates a log file of any failed install/updates with the purpose of why within the same directory as the application.
+This file is overwritten with new data every run so be sure to save any wanted information into desired location and name it appropriately.

 > Checks to see if system restore is enabled, if not then if enables it.
 > Once system restore is enabled, then if creates a restore point to revert to in case of error or driver issue.
 > After the restore point has been created, the application will crawl the C:/Windows/System32/DriverStore directory and create a list of all driver configuration files.